minios-linux/minios-live/README.md

 - **Customization**: How to personalize MiniOS.
 - **Modules**: Information on creating and using modules.

+## 🏗️ Building MiniOS

-## 🛠️ Build Options
+### Build Options

 Using `minios-live`, you can build the following configurations:

+- **Debian 10, Debian 12, Debian Unstable, and Ubuntu 22.04 with Xfce4 environment**.
 - **Debian 12 with Fluxbox environment** (analogous to [Slax](https://www.slax.org/)).
-- **Debian 12, Debian Unstable, and Ubuntu 22.04 with Xfce4 environment**.
+- **Debian 12 with LXQT environment**.

-## 🏗️ Building MiniOS

 ### Prerequisites

-- It is advisable to use Debian 12 or Ubuntu 22.04 for building.
+- It is advisable to use the latest version of Debian or Ubuntu for building.
 - ⚠️ **WARNING**: Never run scripts from the `linux-live` folder directly.
 It will break your system.

 ### Build Commands